PhilipWaldman/ModelRocketSim/README.md

     * 2-D is plotted with horizontal location one the x-axis and altitude on the y-axis.
     * 3-D is plotted with altitude on the z-axis and x and y location on the x- and y-axis respectively.
 There are 4 views, top-left is looking down from above, bottom-left is looking parallel with the x-axis, bottom-right is parallel with the y-axis, and top-right is a 3-D view.

+## Installation
+First the required packages have to be installed.
+This can be done by running `pip install -r requirements.txt`.
+Then, to actually run the tool, run `python3 main.py` or run `main.py` in your favorite IDE.

+## Usage

 ## Planned features
 * ???